jasonr-alex/genomics/README.md

 ![The Central Dogma Path](https://github.com/jasonr-alex/genomics/blob/main/Central-dogma.jpeg)

-Reverse transcription, however, conflicts against this central dogma; reverser transcription itself is an important viral replication process.
+Reverse transcription, however, conflicts against this central dogma; reverse transcription is an important viral replication process that allows for insertion in the host's genome.

-##Complementation and Reverse Complementation Code:
+### Complementation and Reverse Complementation Code: